Samuel29590/MolTimeTravel/README.md

 ### How is the data recorded with the *TimeTravel* component ?

 Data of the simulation are recorded following the [Momento Pattern](https://en.wikipedia.org/wiki/Memento_pattern), this application as been adapted to fit with components.

+Memento is a way of backing up components by backing up only the information that is needed to be able to restore it later.
+With this method we do not save the components but only their data

 ![TimeTravel_DataStorage](https://user-images.githubusercontent.com/64481702/176431453-dc1fa4e8-c242-49e6-b301-d262936b8744.png)

-This is the component *TimeTravel* that store the history, in the variable *history*.
+This is the component *TimeTravel* that store the history of the simulation, in the variable *history*.
 This variable is an ordered collection of *MAComponentStep*.
 Each index of this collection represent the simulation state at one step (E.g. index 1 represent the state at step 0, index 2 represent the state at step 1, ...).

 *MAComponentStep* is an object that aims to store the state of the simulation at one step.
 It has two variables, one to store data of components: *mementos*, and one to store creation or deletion of components: *creationsAndDeletions*.
 This two variables are ordered collections of *MAComponentMemento*'subclasses.